Pilot Flight Hours & Currency Calculator

 Frequently asked questions

-Can flight simulator hours count toward FAA certification flight time requirements?
+Can flight simulator hours count toward FAA certification hour requirements?